stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 Also, now you don't need to deploy Stellar Observer, since this Custody Server will be responsible for its functionality.

-Update configuration file of Custody Server with base URL and port.
+Update the configuration file of the Anchor Platform with the base URL and port.
 ```yaml
 custody_server:
   # The listening port of the Custody Server.